What can Large Language Models do in chemistry? A comprehensive benchmark on eight tasks: The Evaluation Process and Setting

 \section{The Evaluation Process and Setting}

-The workflow of the evaluation process is shown in Fig. \ref{framework}.
-In collaboration with chemists, we identify eight chemistry tasks.
-Following this, we generate, assess, and choose suitable prompts to forward to the GPT models.
-The acquired answers are then evaluated by selected metrics, both qualitatively and quantitatively.
+The evaluation process workflow is depicted in Fig. \ref{framework}.
+Guided by co-author Prof. Olaf Wiest (from the Department of Chemistry at the University of Notre Dame), we identify eight tasks in discussion with senior Ph.D. students at the NSF Center for Computer Assisted Synthesis (C-CAS).
+Following this, we generate, assess, and choose suitable prompts to forward to LLMs.
+The acquired answers are then evaluated both qualitatively by chemists to identify whether they are helpful in the real-world scenario and quantitatively by selected metrics.

-\paragraph{\textbf{Chemistry tasks.}} In order to explore the abilities of GPT models in the field of chemistry, we concentrate on three fundamental capabilities: comprehension, reasoning, and elucidation.
+\textbf{Chemistry tasks.} In order to explore the abilities of LLMs in the field of chemistry, we concentrate on three fundamental capabilities: understanding, reasoning, and explaining.
 We examine these competencies through eight diverse and broadly acknowledged practical chemistry tasks.
-These tasks are summarized in Table \ref{task_stat}, in terms of the \emph{task type} from the perspective of machine learning, the \emph{dataset} used for evaluation, as well as the \emph{evaluation metrics}.
+These tasks are summarized in Table \ref{task_stat}, in terms of the \emph{task type} from the perspective of machine learning, the \emph{dataset} used for the evaluation, as well as the \emph{evaluation metrics}.
 The \emph{\#ICL candidates} refers to the number of candidate examples, from which we select $k$ demonstration examples, either randomly or based on similarity searches.
-These candidate sets are the training set used in classical machine learning models, e.g., in training classifiers, or generative models.
+These candidate sets are the training sets used in classical machine learning models, e.g., in training classifiers or generative models.
 We set the test set of 100 instances, randomly sampled from the original testing dataset (non-overlapping with the training set).
 To reduce the influence of the LLMs randomness on the results, each evaluation experiment is repeated five times and the mean and variance are reported.

-\paragraph{\textbf{GPT models.}} For all tasks, we evaluate the performance of three popular GPT models: GPT-4, GPT-3.5, and Davinci-003.
+\textbf{LLMs.} For all tasks, we evaluate the performance of five popular LLMs: GPT-4, GPT-3.5 (referred to as GPT-3.5-turbo, also known as ChatGPT), Davinci-003, LLama and Galactica.

-\paragraph{\textbf{Zero-shot prompt.}} For each task, we apply a standardized zero-shot prompt template.
-As shown in Figure \ref{zero_shot_prompt}, we instruct the GPT models to act in the capacity of a chemist.
-The content inside the brackets is tailored to each task, adapting to its specific inputs and outputs.
-The responses from GPT models are confined to only returning the desired output without any explanations.
+\textbf{Zero-shot prompt.} For each task, we apply a standardized zero-shot prompt template.
+As shown in Fig. \ref{zero_shot_prompt}, we instruct the LLMs to act in the capacity of a chemist.
+The content within the brackets is tailored to each task, adapting to its specific inputs and outputs.
+The responses from LLMs are confined to only returning the desired output without any explanations.